-Free circulation of public documents RSS
+Free circulation of public documents

 As more Europeans are on the move - around 12 million EU citizens today live in an EU country other than their own - people are confronted with bureaucratic obstacles.